json420/degu/doc/rgi.rst

 Because of this single, comprehensive response return value, RGI has a much simpler response flow control compared to WSGI.

-Yet the ``session['rgi.BodyIter']`` and ``session['rgi.ChunkedBodyIter']``
-classes allow RGI to maintain an important and elegant WSGI feature: the ability of the response body to be an arbitrary iterable that yields the response body one piece at a time, as generated on-the-fly by the application.
+Yet the ``bodies.BodyIter`` and ``bodies.ChunkedBodyIter`` classes allow RGI to maintain an important and elegant WSGI feature: the ability of the response body to be an arbitrary iterable that yields the response body one piece at a time, as generated on-the-fly by the application.

 **1. No response body:**